pedrosanta/html-base/README.md

 ## Why Parcel?

-Currently HTML5 Boilerplate ships with a base [webpack](https://webpack.js.org/) configuration that provides a development server, builds the code for development and production, but in terms of build pipeline still seems a bit too bare.
+Currently [HTML5 Boilerplate ships with a base webpack configuration](https://github.com/h5bp/html5-boilerplate/issues/2650) that provides a development server, builds the code for development and production, but in terms of build pipeline still seems a bit too bare.

 I've been using Parcel lately with good results: it works out-of-thebox, it's fully featured for web development, and it's extendable if you need to tweak/modify some particular configuration on the build pipeline.

-This isn't set in stone though, the simplicity of the current webpack configuration of HTML5 Boilerplate it's also a plus for a more bare starter, and [Vite](https://vitejs.dev) seems also like a great option for this.
-For now, I'm sticking to Parcel unless I see the benefit of revisiting this or if I face significant hurdles using Parcel later on.
+This isn't set in stone though, the simplicity of the current webpack configuration of HTML5 Boilerplate is a plus for a more bare starter, and [Vite](https://vitejs.dev) also seems like a great option.
+For now, I'll be sticking to Parcel unless I see the benefit of revisiting this or if I face, meanwhile, significant hurdles using Parcel.

 ## Why commit the dist folder?